EmilReinert/DeepLearningPipelines/README.md

 # DeepLearningPipelines

-This is a really experimental Repository in cooperation with a 'Deep Learning for Code Generation' project, that tries to consist of referenced and self constructed Code Generation Tasks.
+This is a really experimental Repository in cooperation with a 'Deep Learning for Code Generation' project, that tries to consist of referenced and self-constructed Code Generation Tasks, written in Python3.

 ## Structure